uktrade/pii-secret-check-hooks/README.md

-If PII or a secret is found is a false positive, add `/PS-IGNORE` (put this in a comment if needed) to any affected lines or, if you are certain a file can be excluded and will not change in the future, add it to the `.pii-secret-exclude` file.
+If PII or a secret is found is a false positive, add `/PS-IGNORE` (put this in a comment if needed) to any affected lines or, if you are certain a file can be excluded and will not change in the future, add it to the `pii-secret-exclude` file.

 ## When committing
 This logic should be run on every commit.
 When you find a false positive.
 Add